Emergency Task Force (Toronto Police Service): Organization

 The Emergency Task Force currently comprises 82 officers from all units who are tactically trained.
 There are seven Special Weapons Teams consisting of 10 officers each.
 The teams are on-call 24 hours a day, every day of the week.
 Each tactical team has a team leader, assaulters, snipers, bomb technicians, and a negotiator.
 All team members are trained as assaulters, and thus can perform any necessary tasks requiring force.

 The negotiation team consists of the two ETF Staff Sergeant supervisors.
 If a situation is not resolved by a member of a Special Weapons Team, who is a trained negotiator, the negotiation team will be called in to take over the negotiations.
 In more complex calls involving suicidal, homicidal-suicidal, or violent emotionally disturbed individuals, a forensic psychiatrist, who has been on the negotiation team for the past 22 years, can be called to the scene to advise the negotiators and/or incident commander.

 Three of the TPS's specialized units compose the ETF.
 These include the special weapons teams (tactical), the explosive disposal unit (EDU), and the emergency response unit (ERU).
 The ERU provides specialized equipment for the ETF, including high-powered lights, crane, and a mobile command post.

-In a medical situation, Toronto EMS tactical paramedics in body armour work along with the ETF.

 The ETF maintains a close working relationship with other police tactical teams of the Greater Toronto Area, including the York Regional Police Emergency Response Unit (ERU), the Durham Regional Police Tactical Support Unit (TSU), and the Peel Regional Police Tactical and Rescue Unit (TRU).